 Get the addresses or email addresses of family members, family friends, and your parents’ co-workers and write a letter telling them why you want to go abroad and hope to experience during your travels and how they can help you.
 Include in the letter a link to your online fundraiser if you chose to set that up.

 If you’ve done everything you can to raise some funds but you still need a little more help, don’t hesitate to ask for it!
 Here are some websites to check out for applying for travel scholarships and grants.
-Also check out what we offer in terms of scholarships here.

 There are also books in your local library or bookstores that list scholarships available to high school students.
 The majority of guides focus on scholarship opportunities for college, but the following may prove helpful: